nphumbert/nphumbert.github.io/source/_posts/2016-03-10-refactoring-is-like-sleeping.markdown

 ## What does refactoring mean?

-According Michael Feathers, refactoring is "the act of improving design without changing its behavior".
+According to Michael Feathers, refactoring is "the act of improving design without changing its behavior".

 It is not necessarily about changing a whole class hierarchy or about implementing a complex design pattern but it could be as simple as renaming a variable, method or class, extracting a private method in an external class, gathering the attributes of a method into an object, etc.